Linear-Delay Enumeration for Minimal Steiner Problems: Enumerating minimal Steiner trees via branching

+In our proof, we will keep track of solutions in $Q$ based on a consistent function.

-\begin{lemmarep} Let $T$ be a rooted tree such that every internal node has at least two children.
-Then, there is a consistent function from the internal nodes to the leaf nodes in $T$. \end{lemmarep}
+\begin{lemma} Let $T$ be a rooted tree such that every internal node has at least two children.
+Then, there is a consistent function from the internal nodes to the leaf nodes in $T$. \end{lemma}